thbe/puppet-local_users/README.md

 ## Limitations

-This module has been built on and tested against Puppet 3.7 and higher.
+This module has been built on and tested against Puppet 4.0 and higher.

 The module has been tested on:

 * RedHat Enterprise Linux 5/6/7
 * Scientific Linux 5/6/7
 * CentOS Linux 5/6/7
-* Ubuntu 14.04 LTS
+* Oracle Enterprise Linux 5/6/7

 Testing on other platforms has been light and cannot be guaranteed.